'Most amazing person’: Gabby Petito's father delivers eulogy at LI service

 HOLBROOK, N.Y. — Hundreds of mourners on Long Island stood in a line that wrapped around the block to attend a public memorial service for Gabrielle “Gabby” Petito on Sunday.

-People can pay their respects between 12 p.m. and 5 p.m. at Moloney’s Funeral Home in Holbrook.
-A live stream of the service provided by the funeral home included eulogies from Petito’s father and step father.
+People were able to pay their respects between 12 p.m. and 5 p.m. at Moloney’s Funeral Home in Holbrook.
+A live stream of the service provided by the funeral home included eulogies from Petito’s father and stepfather.

 Petito’s father, Joseph Petito, remembered his beloved daughter as an adventurous spirit who was the light of his life.